Abhinav-TheAnalyst/Netflix-Analysis/README.md

 # 🎬 Netflix Titles — Cleaned Dataset & Results

-Author: Abhinav
+**Author:** Abhinav Verma
-Last updated: December 2025
+**Last updated:** December 2025

-- I cleaned and analyzed a raw Netflix dataset and produced a single, analysis-ready CSV: `processed/netflix_cleaned.csv`.
-This README contains the key results, simple dashboard images, and the minimal steps to reproduce the cleaning.
+This project cleans and analyzes a raw Netflix dataset and produces a single, analysis-ready CSV: `processed/netflix_cleaned.csv`.
+This README is the consolidated landing page for portfolio use and includes key results, simple dashboard images, and minimal steps to reproduce the pipeline.

+---

+## TL;DR

+* Cleaned and standardized 8,800+ Netflix titles
+* Reproducible Python ETL pipeline (raw → clean → analysis)
+* Analysis-ready dataset + EDA notebook
+* Focus on data quality, feature engineering, and insights

+---

-Project dashboard
+## 📊 Project Dashboard

 ![Titles by Type](assets/fig-type.svg)